 VanDalsen began his career in the PEG Access field in 1972 in East Lansing, Michigan as the founder of "The Video Workshop," a community organization of volunteers who provided video production training and playback of programming on the Public Access channel of the new cable TV system in East Lansing.
 He was hired to fill new cable production staff positions with Michigan State University in 1973 and United Cable Television of Mid-Michigan in 1974.
 VanDalsen was promoted to Public Access Coordinator in East Lansing by United Cable in 1975, and developed that operation to one of national recognition.
 East Lansing was selected as the site of the NFLCP National Convention in 1980, and its Public Access facility received the NFLCP's first "Community Communication Award" in 1982.
 In 1980, VanDalsen was promoted by United Cable to become its Corporate Director of Community Programming, until he resigned from that position in 1983.

 VanDalsen received a B.A. degree in Television and Radio in 1974 from Michigan State University (and received the department’s “Outstanding Student Award” that year) and received an M.A. degree in Telecommunication from Michigan State University in 1980.

 In 2005, VanDalsen received the Brian Wilson Memorial Award for Outstanding PEG Mentorship from the Western Region of the Alliance for Community Media.

-In 2009, he was honored as the recipient of the Dirk Koning-George Stoney Award for Humanistic Communication from the national Alliance for Community Media.
+In 2009, he was honored as the recipient of the Dirk Koning-George Stoney Award for Humanistic Communication from the Alliance for Community Media.